 There are a number of cyber threats that users can face when using the dark web.
 Below are some common threats you may face.

 Malware can be found in many places on the dark web.
-It can be bought by hackers for cyber attacks on websites or special portals.
-But it is also found on websites where the purpose is to infect unsuspecting users' digital devices.
+It can be bought by hackers for cyber attacks on websites or special portals and systems.
+But it's also found on websites where the purpose is to infect unsuspecting users' digital devices.

 Users can be exposed to types of malware such as: